udoprog/relative-path/README.md

 let full_path = relative_path.to_path(path);
 ```

-This would for example, permit relative paths to portably be used in project manifests or
+This would permit relative paths to portably be used in project manifests or configurations.
-configurations, where files are references from some specific, well-known point in the filesystem.
+Where files are referenced from some specific, well-known point in the filesystem.

-The following is a simple example configuration for a made up project:
+The following is an example configuration for a made up project:

 ```toml
 lib = "src/lib.rs"
 bin = "src/bin/hello.rs"
 ```

-The corresponding Rust struct could look like this:
+The corresponding Rust struct to deserialize it would look like this:

 ```rust
 #[derive(Deserialize)]